mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 When you start code reviews immediately, you create a virtuous cycle, because the length of time the author has to wait for comments is purely a function of the size and complexity of the changes.
 This incentivizes authors to send small, narrowly scoped changelists.
 These types of changelists are easier and more pleasant for you to review, so you complete your reviews more quickly and the cycle continues.

 In contrast, if you sit on code review for a day or two regardless of review size or complexity, you incentivize the author to send you larger, more complex code reviews because otherwise it's going to take them forever to get all of their code through review.

+## Start high level and work your way down

+In most reviews, you'll generally have a mix of notes that are high level (e.g. "can we break this class into two classes?") and notes that are low level (e.g. "'success' is misspelled here").
+If you have broad, high level notes, start with those and defer your lower-level notes to a later review round.

+The first reason is that there's a cost to every note.
+There's a time cost of you writing it, especially if you are giving extra care to your words to avoid ambiguity or insult.
+For the author, there is both a time cost to reading and understanding your note and a psychological cost for each note.
+In theory, if the author writes a 100-line change and gets back 100 separate notes, they should be happy to receive 100 different ways to improve their writing.
+But we agreed previously that your co-workers are humans with normal human emotions and egos of varying degrees of fragility.
+Most human developers get sadder as the number of code review notes they receive approaches the number of lines they wrote.

+Low level notes might become moot once they

 ## Never use the word 'you'